-Fruit crisps are the quintessential summer dessert.
-And this easy peach blueberry crisp screams summer!
-This crisp recipe is a delicious mix of juicy blueberries and sweet ripe peaches and is topped off with a crispy cinnamon oat topping.
-I love that this dessert is made with simple, healthier ingredients and can be thrown together in under 10 minutes.
+Fruit crisps like this Peach Blueberry Crisp are the quintessential summer dessert.
+And this easy recipe screams summer!
+It’s easy to make with a delicious mix of juicy blueberries and sweet ripe peaches and is topped off with a crispy cinnamon oat topping.
+It’s made with healthier ingredients and can be thrown together in under 10 minutes.
 Vegan and gluten-free friendly too!
 Serve warm, with vanilla ice cream for the ultimate summertime treat!

 Easy Peach Blueberry Crisp in a white pie plate with a silver serving spoon

-This healthy peach blueberry crisp is one of my family’s favorite desserts.
-I typically make it several times during peach season and it never lasts long.
+This healthy Peach Blueberry Crisp is one of my family’s favorite desserts.
+We typically make it several times during peach season and it never lasts long.
 In fact, I have plans to make it for this upcoming Father’s Day.
-What dad wouldn’t enjoy this perfect summer dessert?
+What dad wouldn’t enjoy this perfect summer treat?
 It’s seriously SO irresistible with a sweet cinnamon oat crust and bursting peach blueberry juices.
 Everyone goes crazy over this easy fruit crisp!

-For this easy peach blueberry crisp recipe, you’ll need just 10 very simple ingredients:
+For this easy peach blueberry crisp recipe, you’ll need just 10 very simple ingredients.
+Here’s the lineup:

 ingredients measured out for Easy Peach Blueberry Crisp

-To make this simple berry crisp, first add the peach slices, blueberries, cornstarch, honey (or maple syrup), and lemon juice to a bowl and toss gently to combine.
+1. Make the filling.
+First add the peach slices, blueberries, cornstarch, honey (or maple syrup) and lemon juice to a bowl and toss the fruit mixture gently to combine.
+Let this mixture sit for at least 5 minutes.

-In a separate large bowl, stir together the melted coconut oil (or melted butter), coconut sugar (or brown sugar), oats, almond flour, and cinnamon.
+2. Make the topping.
+In a separate large bowl, stir together the melted coconut oil (or melted butter), coconut sugar (or brown sugar), oats, almond flour and ground cinnamon.

-Serve this easy dessert with some whipped cream or whipped topping, or a scoop of vanilla ice cream.
+5. Serve.
+Enjoy this treat with some whipped cream or whipped topping, or a scoop of vanilla ice cream.
 So good!!

 • When you first add the oatmeal topping over the fruit layer, it will look like you’ve made way too much.
 The crisp topping sinks into the fruit as the dessert bakes, so it will actually be the perfect amount!